MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring.md

 ***DMN ***
 -----------------------------------

-You can also import your desicion models created in editors like Trisotech into Red Hat Process Automation Manager in the following image we can see and example of the tyoe of diagrams you can create to define the rules to calculate risk.
+You can also import your decision models created in editors like Trisotech into Red Hat Process Automation Manager in the following image we can see and example of the tyoe of diagrams you can create to define the rules to calculate risk.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-trisotech-dmn.png"  width="600" />